 Andrew T. Chan

-Applauded by The National Post as having “a rare charisma”, Canadian harpist Andrew Chan has performed across Canada, USA, and in China as a solo, orchestral and chamber musician.
-For 10 years, he performed as Principal Harp with the Toronto Concert Orchestra where he has been featured frequently as a sololist in the Symphony in the Gardens series at Casa Loma, performing harp concertos by Debussy, Handel and Ravel.
-He was also featured in Mozart Flute and Harp Concerto during the orchestra’s Ontario tour in 2017.
+Applauded by the National Post as “a rare charisma”, Canadian harpist Andrew Chan has performed across Canada, USA, and in China as a solo, orchestral and chamber musician.
+For 10 years, he performed as Principal Harp with the Toronto Concert Orchestra under the direction of the late Kerry Stratton who featured him repeatedly as soloist performing concertos by Debussy, Handel, and Ravel.
+He performed the Mozart Flute and Harp Concerto in 2017 during the orchestra’s Ontario tour.

-Chan performs on the Signature Harp, an one-of-a-kind model made by Salvi of 23-karat gold and precious Ziricote wood; it was the last and one of a kind masterpiece left behind by the late renowned harp maker Victor Salvi of Italy.
+Chan performs on the Signature Harp, an one-of-a-kind model made by Salvi of 23-karat gold and precious Ziricote wood; it was the last masterpiece left behind by the late renowned harp maker Victor Salvi of Italy.
 Chan currently resides in Toronto.